-- 1. Develop a better understanding of the spatial organization of eighteenth-century plantations.
+1. Develop a better understanding of the spatial organization of eighteenth-century plantations.
 The spatial organization of plantations from this period is poorly understood in part because few of these sites have undergone large-scale excavation.
 Of particular interest are the changing relationships between the planters, indentured servants, and the enslaved.
-Archaeology is well positioned to help delineate the spatial aspects of the systems put into place to insure that these groups could co-exist even though they pursued vastly different goals in life. - 2.
-Develop an understanding of how George Washington came to exhibit certain unique attributes that served him well in his adult life.
+Archaeology is well positioned to help delineate the spatial aspects of the systems put into place to insure that these groups could co-exist even though they pursued vastly different goals in life.

+2. Develop an understanding of how George Washington came to exhibit certain unique attributes that served him well in his adult life.
 Washington developed these characteristics as a boy at Ferry Farm.
 For example, George developed a fascination with the western portion of Virginia early in life, through his exposure to travelers heading west along the Ferry road beside his home.
 This interest stayed with him throughout his adult life.
 His boyhood home promoted genteel English behaviors such as surveying, the tea ceremony, and proper plantation management.
-By exploring the material circumstances of his situation and those of his family we may be able to trace the origins of these character traits, traits which form the basis of the nascent American cultural psyche, an identity which Washington adopted and which ultimately led to his enthusiastic support for, and participation in, the American Revolution. - 3.
-Develop an understanding of the economic and social circumstances of the Washingtons before and after Augustine's death.
+By exploring the material circumstances of his situation and those of his family we may be able to trace the origins of these character traits, traits which form the basis of the nascent American cultural psyche, an identity which Washington adopted and which ultimately led to his enthusiastic support for, and participation in, the American Revolution.

+3. Develop an understanding of the economic and social circumstances of the Washingtons before and after Augustine's death.
 While the death of a patriarch is a shattering experience for most families, Augustine's family suffered more than most.
 At his death Augustine Washington, following the practices of the day, provided a parcel of land to each of his sons, leaving the home farm and ten slaves to George, to be inherited when he turned 21.
 As tradition dictated, George's mother, Mary, managed the farm until he came of age.
 Mary remained a widow for the remainder of her long life.
 Lost revenues from the two expansive plantations given to Augustine's oldest sons greatly reduced the income of those family members that remained at the home farm.

 A lack of resources prevented George from going to England for a formal, classical education, as his planter-class peers did.
 Money was so tight that George did not even attend a colonial college, instead becoming a surveyor.
 In a letter to Lawrence, George cancelled a planned visit for fear that his poorly-fed horse was not up to the task.
 Archaeology will shed light on the material aspects of their lives during this difficult period.
 How did these hardships influence George Washington as he grew to manhood and became a proponent of the American Revolution?
-What was daily life like for the Washington families and the domestic enslaved workers who performed much of the work around the plantation house.

 4. Develop a better understanding of the spatial use of the landscape over the thousands of years of occupation at the Ferry Farm site.
 The site was in use before and after the Washington Family occupation.
 Several thousand years earlier, American Indians used this area repeatedly as a temporary campsite.
 Excavations have unearthed numerous projectile points, tools, flakes and for the first time a concentration of Middle Woodland pottery was recovered in 2012.
 The 2014 excavation uncovered two prehistoric features.
-A number of prehistoric features have been subsequently recovered along with an intermittently present American Indian layer.
-In the nineteenth century, Ferry Farm operated as a absentee owned farm, and was impacted heavily by the Battle of Fredericksburg.
+In the nineteenth century, Ferry Farm operated as a plantation, and was impacted heavily by the Battle of Fredericksburg.